 - In general, most Tokusatsu series are Merchandise-Driven, and some of the most popular toys are the DX transformation trinkets, weapons, and other props that each character wears.
 It's one of the reason more recent Super Sentai and Kamen Rider series are so gimmicky, with collectible transformation trinket items for you to buy and collect.
 And of course, they're required Official Cosplay Gear.

-- New series Doctor Who has produced an official toy version of the Doctor's sonic screwdriver; initially, the toy was slightly larger than the real thing, to fit the batteries and sound chip in, but then the show's prop wore out and the new one was made out of the same mold as the toy, so they're now exactly alike.
+- New series Doctor Who has produced an official toy version of the Doctor's sonic screwdriver; albeit slightly larger than the real thing to fit the batteries and sound chip.
+A later television remote control version is 1:1 the scale of the prop, being scanned from David Tennant's personal prop.

 - There's also an officially licensed replica of the Tenth Doctor's coat for sale.
 It's a tad more expensive though.
 This is also true with the Eleventh Doctor's jacket and Captain Jack Harkness' coat as well.
 They sell for the same price.